Arpitadash02/SimonSays/README.md

-This is a very intrestion game.
+This is a very intresting game.